FullstackSammy/geography-quiz/README.md

 ### **Heading**
 On the top of the site, you will find the heading.
 Which concists of:
 - Links to the Github repository and my Linkedin profile
-- The title of the site.
+- The title of the site (when clicked, refreshes the site).

 ![heading part of the site](assets/images/heading.jpg)